hotosm/learnosm/_posts/en/mobile-mapping/0900-12-27-osmtracker.md

 OSMTracker
 ==============

-In this session we will learn one of android application that can be used as a data collection application and as an alternative if we don’t have a GPS.
+In this section we will learn one of the Android applications that can be used as a data collection application and as an alternative if we don’t have a GPS.
 We will be using OSMTracker.
-This application allow us to record our track, record waypoint, geotagging and video capture.
-We can also export our track log in GPX file so we can open it in JOSM or upload to OpenStreetMap.
+This application allows us to record our track, record waypoints, as well as perform geotagging and video capture.
+We can also export our track log in GPX files so we can open it in JOSM or upload to OpenStreetMap.

 Install OSMTracker
 -------------------------

 To install OSMTracker, go to Google Playstore and type “OSMTracker” in the search column.
-Choose OSMTracker’s icon with logo like this:
+Choose OSMTracker’s icon with a logo like this:

 ![OSMTracker Logo][]